Zach Crowell

-Zach Crowell is a songwriter and record producer who was born and raised in Nashville, Tennessee.
-Crowell is involved in a joint admin agreement with Sony Music Publishing.
-He has written/produced over 30 #1 songs and is a three-time Grammy Award nominee.
+Zach Crowell is a songwriter and record producer who was born in Nashville and grew up there.
+He has a joint administrative agreement with Sony Music Publishing.
+He has written and or produced over 30 No. 1 songs and is a three-time Grammy Award nominee.

-Some of the artists that Zach Crowell has worked with are Jelly Roll, Sam Hunt, Carrie Underwood, Dustin Lynch, Keith Urban, Luke Bryan, Dierks Bentley, Florida Georgia Line and Cole Swindell.

-Crowell produced and co-wrote the 2017 song "Body Like a Back Road" for singer Sam Hunt.
-At the time, the song set the all-time record at 34 weeks for the most time spent at number one on the Billboard Hot Country Songs chart.
+Jelly Roll, Sam Hunt, Carrie Underwood, Dustin Lynch, Keith Urban, Luke Bryan, Dierks Bentley, Florida Georgia Line, and Cole Swindell are among the artists for which Crowell has worked.
+He produced and co-wrote the 2017 song "Body Like a Back Road" for Hunt.
+At the time, the song set the all-time record at 34 weeks for the most time spent on top of the Billboard Hot Country Songs chart.